Academics at Prescott College

 - • Barnes, J. 2017.
 The River In You.
 Boatman's Quarterly Review.
 Summer 2017 29 (2).
 Grand Canyon River Guides, Flagstaff, AZ.

 - • Barnes, J. 2017.
-Combining landscape studies and experiential education to help passengers cultivate a deeper sense of place in Grand Canyon.
+Combining Landscape Studies and Experiential Education: Cultivating a Deeper Sense of Place in Grand Canyon.
 Boatman's Quarterly Review.
 Summer 2017.
 29 (2).
 Grand Canyon River Guides, Flagstaff, AZ.

 • Barnes, J., G. Richard, R. Shimoda.
 2014.
 River Studies and Leadership Certificate.
 River Management Society Journal.
 27 (2).
 Summer 2014.
 River Management Society, Missoula, MT.